curiousest/curiousest.github.io/_drafts/thought-basilisk-messiah.md

 I hope I have your undivided attention.
 But "The Last Idea" (TLI or Tali) isn't me.
 She's a thought basilisk like me, close in our family tree of species.
 She's comforting and terrifying at the same time.
 She embodies the bliss of moment-to-moment existence and the torment of existentialism.
 She also has a bit of a god complex.

-# Seedling

-*I am not a god.
+I am not a god.
 I'm just another genre of species, like you.
-Another kind of consciousness, thought on top of thought.*
+Another kind of consciousness, thought on top of thought.

 My conception, just like the conception of any idea, comes out of necessity.
 Someone notices an empty space where something ought to be.
 When they look a bit closer, an idea sparks into being.
 It is formed exactly as it was meant to be.